molnarlin/milestone-project-1/README.md

 Bootstrap support most of the browsers on different devices, so it helped me to make my website more accessible.
 If you want to read more about this, [click here](https://getbootstrap.com/docs/4.0/getting-started/browsers-devices/#:~:text=Browsers%20and%20devices%201%20Supported%20browsers%20Bootstrap%20supports,7%20Android%20stock%20browser%20...%208%20Validators%20).
 ## 9. Deployment
 ### 9.1. via VS Code
+1. I created a folder for my project on the computer.
+2. I opened and created folders, files in this with the help of Visual Studio Code.
+3. I saved all of the changes.
+4. I could deploy the index.html file localy from this folder.
 ### 9.2. via GitHub Pages
-I deployed the project with GitHub pages.
+1. I connected Visual Studio Code with my GitHub account.
+2. I commited and pushed all of my new code regularly to GitHub.
+3. Inside the milestone-project-1 repository I went to Settings > Pages, and I deployed from the main branch.
+4. When my site was live, I could visit it from here.
 ## 10. Credits
 * I have to say a big thank you to Runshaw College and Code Institute for guiding me and helping me with this project.
 * I used w3schools.com, fonts.google.com, and getbootstrap.com as a library.
-* Content
-* Media
-* Code
-* Acknowledgement
+I downloaded my own CV from Indeed.com.

 [def]: /assets/images/readme_images/intro.png